sheryjebu/introduction-to-oop/Java/activity_4.md

 - Make your existing `Bird` class an abstract class

-- The `Speak()` and `Fly()` are virtual methods by default.
+- The `speak()` and `fly()` are virtual methods by default.
 This means that subclasses can override these methods with their own implementation.
 Edit your `Bird` class to the following.

 ```java